sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1600 - summarizer.md

 title: "Summarizer"
 hidden: false
 ---
 Automatically extracts key/value pairs from short snippets of free text using [OpenAI's GPT-3 completion API](https://beta.openai.com/docs/).
 The Summarizer computed field method takes as input a snippet of free text, and extracts key/value pairs based on instructions or short samples of extracted values you provide.

+Example use cases for this method include:

+- To transform another method's output when using [types](doc:types) is difficult.
+For example, if you use the [Row](doc:row) method to return an inconsistently formatted ranking (`first`, `1st`,  `1`), then you can use this method to consistently format the ranking.
+For example, you can reformat with instructions like `the following snippet is a ranking.
+Return it formatted liked \"1st\", \"2nd\", \"3rd\" and so forth, not written out like \"first\" or in numeral-only format like \"1\" `.

-This method is similar to the List method.
+- As an alternative to the List method.
 For a comparison of these methods, see the following table:

 | Summarizer method                                            | List method                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |